George-83/automation-ui-tests-playwright-lead-consult/README.md

     * "Core Values And Vision" button click
 2. "About Us" page contains words "team" or "consulting
 3. "Contact Us" page contains at least one contact form element
-4. Contact form and reCAPTCHA
+4. Contact form and reCAPTCHA:
    * Contact form can be filled
    * Error message appears when reCAPTCHA is missing